Short-Term Effects of Heroin

 - Stressful and/or frustrating situations

-Also, stress can cause rebound of acute withdrawal symptoms during this period.
+Also, stress can cause a rebound of acute withdrawal symptoms during this period.
 This resolves within 6 months to two years.

 - Sneaking out at odd times